HealthScreening/HealthScreeningBot/guides/walkthrough/page_2.md

 `/set`: Sets additional information for the automated health screening.
 Paremeters (All optional by the way):
 - **device**: The name of the device for the health screening to "use".
 To view the full device list, do `/guide name:device_list`. *Note*: The device is used with `/generate_once` as well, so deleting your auto information will not completely reset your device.
 The default device used is `iPhone 11`.
-- hour : The hour to run the health screening at.
-Number should be in between 0 - 23.
+- **hour**: The hour to run the health screening at.
+Should be a number in the range of 0-23. *Note*: Changing the hour does not set the minute to zero.
+The default hour is 5.
 - minute : The minute to run the health screening at.
 Number  should be in between 0 - 59.
 *Note*: Together, the hour and time should represent the time you get your health screening at, such as 5:20, or 23:35 (or 11:35 PM)
 - type : The type of screening to generate.
 Available options are __guest__, __student__, or __employee__, but defaults to __guest__.